pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. attribute:: PKCS1

         Just the public key elements (without the algorithm identifier).
-This format is occasionally used by various systems.
+This format is RSA only, but is used by some older systems.

 Serialization Encodings
 ~~~~~~~~~~~~~~~~~~~~~~~